Cellphone videos captures cop punch man in the face during takedown

 Ellison said he showed up to the restaurant to pick up his last paycheck when the manager called police.

-The video first shows an agitated Corporal C.J.
+The video first shows an agitated Cpl.
+C.J.
 Meeks threaten to arrest Ellison if he doesn’t give him his address.

 In the video, the officer can be heard saying, “Hey, shut up.
 Let me tell you something real quick.
 I’m going to ask you again, and if you don’t answer I’m going to lock you up…what’s your address?”